 By Paulina Lewandowska

-Have you had the best year so far?
-I know there are still two months left in 2021 and a good few months left before we can start hitting those PRs on the road again, but early planning definitely means a better chance of success in my world of cycling.
-So how will I tackle the short and dark winter months ahead to emerge reasonably fit and ready to roll on the other side?
+It's time to start hitting those PRs on the road again and early planning definitely gives you a better chance of success in my world of cycling.
+So how will I tackle the remaining short and dark winter months to emerge reasonably fit and ready to roll on the other side?
 Here is my strategy.

 1. WINTER BIKE